🇬🇧 UK skilled worker visa

 A valid CoS must:

-- Confirm compliance with the Academic Technology Approval Scheme (ATAS) if applicable.
+- Comply with the Academic Technology Approval Scheme (ATAS) if applicable.

-Furthermore, the job role must be genuine, meet the National Minimum Wage and Working Time Regulations, and not involve hiring the visa applicant for third-party contract work.
+The job role must be genuine, comply with National Minimum Wage and Working Time Regulations, and must not involve third-party contract work.
+Additionally, sponsors must cover the Immigration Skills Charge for workers meeting the criteria.

 2. Skilled Job Offer (20 points)

-To secure 20 points for a skilled job offer, the applicant must be offered a role within an eligible occupation code listed under Appendix Skilled Worker of the Immigration Rules.
-This means the job must meet a skill level of at least RQF Level 3 (equivalent to A-levels).
+Applicants earn 20 points for a skilled job offer if the role falls under the Skilled Worker visa eligible occupations and codes as listed in Appendix Skilled Worker of the UK Immigration Rules.
+The job must meet a minimum skill level of RQF Level 3 (A-level equivalent).

-While the applicant doesn’t need to hold A-level qualifications, the job must require work at this level.
-The sponsor must assign the correct Standard Occupational Classification (SOC) code that reflects the nature of the role, ensuring it meets the skill and salary thresholds.
+While applicants do not need an A-level qualification, their job must require work at this level.
+Employers must assign the correct Standard Occupational Classification (SOC) code to ensure compliance with skill and salary thresholds.

 3. English Language Skills (10 points)

-Applicants must score 10 points for English language proficiency at the B1 level on the Common European Framework of Reference for Languages (CEFR).
-This requirement can be met in various ways:
+Applicants must secure 10 points for English language proficiency at B1 level (CEFR).
+This requirement can be met by:

-- Holding a GCSE, A-level, or equivalent Scottish qualification in English.
+- Holding a GCSE, A-level, or equivalent in English.

-- Passing a language assessment as required for roles such as doctors, nurses, or vets.
+- Passing a language assessment (for doctors, nurses, vets, etc.).

-- Completing a Secure English Language Test (SELT) with an approved provider within the last two years.
+- Completing a Secure English Language Test (SELT) within the past two years.

-In addition to the 50 mandatory points, applicants must score 20 tradeable points to reach 70 points for the Skilled Worker visa.
-These points are awarded based on the job’s salary and the applicant’s specific characteristics.
+In addition to the 50 mandatory points, applicants must score 20 tradeable points to meet the Skilled Worker visa UK eligibility criteria.
+These points are awarded based on salary level and specific job-related characteristics.

 B | Salary of at least £34,830 and a relevant PhD qualification | 20 |